-Startpage Ecosia Google Swisscows MetaGer
+Ecosia Startpage Google Swisscows

-Yahoo!
+MetaGer Yahoo!

-- I. Are the search results as good as other engines you use regularly? - 2.
-What are the search engine's sources?
+- 2. What are the search engine's sources?
 Is it dependent on other search engines for its results? - 3.
-Read the About us and Privacy Policy or Terms of Use pages. - According to these pages, what does the company do with your data?
+Read the About us and Privacy Policy or Terms of Use pages. - 4.
+According to these pages, what does the company do with your data?
 Can you change the default privacy settings?